 But unfortunately, developers of this calibre are likely very expensive in your area, and their rates are usually way higher than what you’ve budgeted for.
 And that’s exactly why IT professionals in the US, on average, earned $5,000 more in 2020 as compared to 2019.

 So if you want to stay local, and work with the best, you’re going to have to pay a premium.
 Again, outsourcing your project to third-party vendors located in more cost-effective destinations like the Philippines may be an attractive option.
 But there’s always the question of sustainability.

 4. Is scaling fast a challenge?

 When it comes to building software products and services, time is of the essence.
 With global tech companies mushrooming like never before, and innovation at an all-time high, the time to market is extremely crucial.
 If you don’t deliver quality software before your competitors do, you’re just not going to make the cut.
 Your competitors are constantly on their toes, and if you want to pull ahead in this rat-race, you need a stellar team to back you up.

 However, that’s easier said than done.
 With the talent and skills shortages, and the sky-high prices, finding the right development team can be a long, long process.
-In fact, according to a recent iCIMS report, it took companies an average of 66 days to fill a tech role in 2019!
-That’s 66 days that you just don’t have.
+If it seems like getting the right people on board would appear to take longer than actually building the product, then you know you’ve got a problem.

 5. Are you wearing too many hats?